 4. The sun and chlorine.
 The sun plays a factor in your hair condition.
 The sun is really hard on your hair especially in the summer.
 It will fade color and dry the hair out.
 Chlorine is very drying too.
 Try to wear a hat if you are in the sun for long periods of time.
 (Again, if your stylist is using a good color line, it shouldn’t fade as fast).

 Key: Remember, you cannot repair damaged hair!
 If a product promises that – it’s simply not true!
 However, there are deep conditioners that will help the hair “look” better until the damage has grown out.

 Getting Back on the Road to Healthy Hair

 Step 1: Cut your hair every 6 weeks.
 You may have to cut it shorter than you like initially.
 If you don’t want to do that, at least get your hair trimmed every 6 weeks.

 Step 2: Use quality products that have protein in them.
 Since your hair is made of protein, it makes sense to use products with protein in them.
 There are protein sprays or protein repair conditioners that work really well.
 They will help strengthen the hair so it won’t damage as easily.

 Step 3: Don’t forget to eat healthy!
-Diet is SO important.
+The experts at aesthetic clinic stresses that diet is SO important.
 Eating healthy is important for all aspect your health.
 What goes in your body will show up on the outside of your body – your skin, eyes and yes your hair.
 If you are healthy, your hair will be healthy.
 Of course what goes hand in hand with diet is exercise.
 Just walking a mile 4 times a week will benefit you greatly.
 If you don’t invest in yourself, no one else will!

 It is Easier to Avoid than Restore Damaged Hair